Stroke and Atherosclerosis (Coronary Artery Disease)

 Surgeons often suggest by-pass surgery and angioplasty to open arteries.
 However, these invasive approaches are effective, but temporary at best.
 An efficacious–and in the long run natural–solution is to support the body’s own systems to heal itself.

-A low-fat, low cholesterol diet enhanced by nutritional supplements forms the mainstay of the dietary program.
 Drink plenty of water.
 Omit caffeinated foods and beverages.
 Limit salt, sugar, and cholesterol-rich foods.
-The Paleo Diet is highly recommended, as are olive oil, soy, onions, garlic, carrots, and oat bran.
+The Paleo Diet is highly recommended, as are olive oil, onions, garlic, and carrots.

 9 Dietary Considerations